 Head injuries, neck pain, or a problem with the joint of the jaw (temporomandibular joint disorder) sometimes trigger or worsen migraines.

-People often have sensations warning them that an attack is about to begin.
-These sensations, called the prodrome, may include mood changes, loss of appetite, and nausea.
+A prodrome often occurs before a migraine.
+The prodrome is sensations that warn people that an attack is about to begin.
+These sensations may include mood changes, loss of appetite, and nausea.

-In about 25% of people, migraines are preceded by an aura.
+An aura precedes migraines in about 25% of people.
 The aura involves temporary, reversible disturbances in vision, sensation, balance, muscle coordination, or speech.
 People may see jagged, shimmering, or flashing lights or develop a blind spot with flickering edges.
 Less commonly, people experience tingling sensations, loss of balance, weakness in an arm or a leg, or difficulty talking.
 The aura lasts minutes to an hour before and may continue after the headache begins.
 Some people experience an aura but have only a mild or no headache.
 These mild headaches may be similar to tension-type headaches.

 Doctors diagnose migraines when symptoms are typical and results of a physical examination (which includes a neurologic examination—see Physical Examination) are normal.

 No procedure can confirm the diagnosis.
 If headaches have developed recently or if certain warning signs are present (see Warning signs), computed tomography (CT) or magnetic resonance imaging (MRI) of the head is often done and a spinal tap (lumbar puncture) is sometimes done to exclude other disorders.

 If people who are known to have migraines develop a headache that is similar to their previous migraines, doctors rarely do tests.
 However, if the headache is different, particularly if warning signs are present, a doctor's examination and often tests are needed.